Grace, Mississippi

 Grace is a census-designated place and unincorporated community in Issaquena County, Mississippi, United States.
 It is located several miles northeast of Mayersville.

 Grace has a post office with the ZIP code 38745.

-It was first named as a CDP in the 2020 Census which listed a population of 77.
+Per the 2020 Census, the population was 77.

 History

 Grace is located on the former Yazoo and Mississippi Valley Railroad.
 In 1910, Grace was home to five general stores, a grocery store, a blacksmith, and a drug store.

 Grace Mounds, which are listed on the Mississippi Mound Trail, are located near Grace.